usnistgov/ChebTools/README.md

 Chebyshev-basis expansions, and more broadly, orthogonal polynomial expansions, are commonly used as numerical approximations of continuous functions on closed domains.
 One of the most successful projects that makes use of the Chebyshev expansions is the ``chebfun`` library for MATLAB.
 Other similar libraries are [pychebfun](https://github.com/pychebfun), [chebpy](https://github.com/chebpy/chebpy), and [Approxfun](https://github.om/JuliaApproximation/ApproxFun.jl).
 Our library ``ChebTools`` fills a similar niche as that of ``chebfun`` -- working with Chebyshev expansions.

 The primary motivation for the development of ``ChebTools`` is the need for a highly optimized and fast C++11 library for working with Chebyshev expansions.
+Particularly, in order to approximate numerical functions with well-behaved interpolation functions.

 Automatic tests status on TravisCI: [![Build Status](https://travis-ci.org/usnistgov/ChebTools.svg?branch=master)](https://travis-ci.org/usnistgov/ChebTools)